OlympusDAO-Education/Documentation/basics/migration.md

 ## Can you walk me through an example of how much gOHM I can expect from the migration?

-Assuming you have 20 OHM, 20 sOHM, and 20 wsOHM, and the [Current Index](https://docs.olympusdao.finance/main/basics/basics#how-do-i-track-my-rebase-rewards) is 10.
+Assuming you have 20 OHM V1, 20 sOHM V1, and 20 wsOHM, and the [Current Index](https://docs.olympusdao.finance/main/basics/basics#how-do-i-track-my-rebase-rewards)
+is 10.

-- 20 OHM = 2 gOHM.
+- 20 OHM V1 = 2 gOHM.
 Take your 20 OHM and divide it by the Current Index to get your gOHM.

-- 20 sOHM = 2 gOHM.
-Take your 20 sOHM and divide it by the Current Index to get your gOHM.
+- 20 sOHM V1 = 2 gOHM.
+Take your 20 sOHM and divide it by the Current Index to
+get your gOHM.

 - 20 wsOHM = 20 gOHM.
 1 wsOHM is equivalent to 1 gOHM.

+{% hint style="info" %}
+As a reminder, if you're migrating from a non-index-based token (OHM, sOHM) to an index-based token (gOHM), you won't receive the same amount of tokens after the migration, but they still worth the same in dollar term.
+{% endhint %}

 ## Will my gOHM still earn rebase rewards?